TimeMachine1994/081925-SvelteTweb/FUNERAL_DIRECTOR_MAGIC_LINK_SUMMARY.md

 - Check browser console for errors

 ### Social Share Buttons Not Working:
-- Verify memorial URL is public and accessible
+- Verify event URL is public and accessible
 - Test URLs in browser before sharing
 - Check URL encoding in share links